algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Management/Risk Mitigation/Risk Mitigation.md

 9. **Loss Of Human Resources:**
     - **Risk(s):** Team members may face setbacks, such as illness or transportation challenges, that hinder their ability to work effectively.
 Instances where team members are unable to work due to sickness or limited transportation options, such as unreliable train services, exemplify the difficulties in maintaining consistent presence and optimal productivity.
 These situations highlight the potential loss of work hours when a team member is unavailable due to unforeseen circumstances.
 Addressing these challenges requires implementing strategies to mitigate the impact of such disruptions and ensuring continuity in team collaboration and productivity.
     - **Mitigation:** Tasks could be attributed to another team member if needed so that we do not lose too much time and keep up to the pace that we desire.

+10. **Hard Assembly**
+    - **Risk(s):** Assembly being a low-level language is sometimes complicated to understand as there's some level of abstraction in the instructions names and what happens then in the bare metal level.
+Leading to a challenge to comprehend when you are relatively new to computer science and programming.
+    - **Mitigation:** We want our product to be understandable by everyone.
+An 8-year-old kid, you, and even your grand parents have to be able to comprehend how the language works but also understand what's going on.
+To mitigate the risk of something being too hard to comprehend for newbies, we could test our product on a wide audience to be sure everything is clear and make changes if needed.

 <br>
 <br>